 The course is open to anyone who is truly interested in learning about continuous improvement.
 The individual can come from any transactional or manufacturing environment and should have a good understanding of what it is the customer is concerned about and a desire to solve problems in all facets of the company.

 The course is offered over two complete weeks, with three weeks in between the first and second week.
 The three week interlude allows the candidate to practise the tools and techniques s/he has learned thus far, and will assist the participant in commencing a Lean Six Sigma project, with savings, based on the in-class learnings.
 Upon course completion, the candidate will receive a Certificate of Completion.
 There is no examination.
-Final certification will be granted upon the completion of a Lean Six Sigma project.
+Final Certification will be granted upon:

 Upon completion of the two-week Lean Six Sigma course, the participant is deemed a Green Belt Candidate.
 From this point onward, the candidate will have the tools necessary to complete a LSS Green Belt project within 4 to 6 months from the last day of classes.
-The candidate will need to submit the project for final approval and certification from a qualified ASQ CSSMBB.
+The candidate will need to submit the project for final approval and certification from QSG.

 Combination lecture and classroom exercises